jzhang3045/Atlanta-Movie/README.md

-# Term Project of CS4400 in 19 Fall at GaTech
+# Term Project of Intro to Database System

 ## Setup